Contents

 character-oriented networks

-A rich model of the system overheads is provided, including
+- A rich model of the system overheads is provided,

-context switch times, effects of system timers, or effects of
+including context switch times, effects of system timers, or

-Schedulers may be composed in a hierarchical way.
-A tool is
+- Schedulers may be composed in a hierarchical way.
+A tool

 The MAST model includes the possibility of having multipath